Date of birth21 February 1991 (age 31)

 Ji was among our leading scorers once again during the shortened 2017 Spring Series, firing in six goals from eight starts, including quick-fire braces in our opening Women’s FA Cup and league fixtures and another strike at Reading which came less than a minute after she had been brought on as a substitute.

-The goals continued to flow at a reasonable rate, with 12 coming from 28 appearances.
+The goals continued to flow at a reasonable rate in the 2017/18 campaign, with 12 coming from 28 appearances.
 She scored in three consecutive rounds of the Champions League, including our only goal in the semi-final tie against Wolfsburg, and it was Ji’s sensational brace on the final day against Liverpool - one volleyed in with her right foot, the other curled home with her left - which confirmed our unbeaten status in the 2017/18 WSL season.